U.S. elections and voter registration data on a variety of geographic levels.

+An election data source made available to Cornell researchers through CCSS, in conjunction with the Cornell University Libraries, providing data from presidential to district level.
 Dave Leip is an electrical engineer who began collecting election data as a hobby after the 1992 Presidential election.
-The comprehensiveness of his data (including U.S. presidential, house, and senate elections at state, county, and district level) is what makes it so useful for researchers.
+The comprehensiveness of his data (including U.S. presidential, house, and senate elections at state, county, and district level, as well as some precinct-level data) is what makes it so useful for researchers.
 Data on votes for smaller parties and by various geographical levels, including congressional district and precinct, are difficult to compile because of the decentralization of the U.S. electoral system.
 This data can be (and has been) used in many research situations, such as comparing the rural and urban divide, why there are differences between polling results and the actual vote, how media coverage of issues persuade voters, and measuring state-level public opinion in the US, among other possibilities.
 See the bibliography below for additional examples of Cornell researchers who have used this data in preparing their publications.

 CCSS has made this collection available to Cornell faculty, staff, and students.
 You will be required to authenticate with your Net Id to download the data.
 Selected datasets, including U.S. Presidential, Senate, House of Representatives, Voter Registration, are downloadable using the links provided below.
 In some cases, noted below, CCSS has created and provided merged files to facilitate analysis.
 A chart of all available files and links to download is available on the Available Dave Leip Datasets At-a-Glance page.